Marianne-J/Data-Structures-Tutorial/queues.md

 Sue
 ```

-As you can see, Mary is currently at the end of the line.
+As you can see, Mary is currently at the front of the line.
 If we wanted to see how long the line currently is, we would use the len() function.

 ```python
 # Display the size (length) of the queue